After 2-strike intentional walk, Muncy powers Dodgers - WHIZ News

 “It kind of gave me something that I really haven’t had a lot of this year,” he said.
 “In the past I’ve always been the guy who very fiery and had a lot of edge.
 To kind of get that back felt really good, to be honest.”

-Los Angeles trailed 4-0 before a six-run fifth and was ahead took a 7-5 lead when Freddie Freeman hit an RBI single in the sixth off Bennett Sousa. a 27-year-old rookie left-hander.
+Los Angeles trailed 4-0 before a six-run fifth and took a 7-5 lead when Freddie Freeman hit an RBI single in the sixth off Bennett Sousa. a 27-year-old rookie left-hander.

 Sousa bounced an 0-2 slider for a wild pitch that allowed Freeman to take second.
 Wanting to set up a left-on-left matchup, La Russa ordered the intentional walk to the right-handed-hitting Turner, who had singled in a run in the fifth.